London Chartered Bank of Australia Building, Bourke: History

 In April 1887 the London Chartered Bank purchased Lot 6 Section 1, which had by this time passed from the ownership of William Sly to Henry and George Colless and eventually to George Allen, Charles Cowper and Jane Becker.
 By 1887 a prominent firm of architects from Melbourne, Terry and Oakden had been commissioned to design the new London Chartered Bank building and residence.
 The building was completed by 1889 and the bank operations and the then Bank Manager's family, the Gledhills, moved into the premises on 12 February 1889.

 The building housed the operations of the London Bank of Australia from 1889 to 1942.
 In 1920 the bank was amalgamated with the English, Scottish and Australian Bank (ES&A) bank.
 During these years the bank and its managers became part of the fabric of the political social and business life of the Bourke community.
 The bank managers' families were involved in community affairs such as local sporting event, council business and charitable activities.
 One bank manager, Mr Gledhill, became Mayor of Bourke and inevitably the Bank as part of its business operations came to hold substantial interests in local pastoral land through the process of administering mortgages on properties.

 In 1942 the Bank closed its operation in Bourke due to the wartime rationalisation scheme which aimed to free up personnel so they could enlist or contribute to the war effort.
 The building was purchased in 1942 by the a Sylvia Faith Randall, who immediately transferred ownership to Tancred Brothers who by this time had built a boarding house or hostel on the adjacent property to house their abattoir staff.

 The hostel was run by a series of managers who were either women or couples.
 It operated as a hostel until the 1970s.
 Initially rent was paid directly to the Tancred Brothers who then paid the managers.
 Later a system was established where the manager collected rent and paid a portion of it to Tancred Brothers.
-While initially confined to the hostel or barracks building, with an increasing demand for accommodation not only from Tancred employees but also itinerant shearers and others, the boarding house operations gradually encroached onto the nank premises.
+While initially confined to the hostel or barracks building, with an increasing demand for accommodation not only from Tancred employees but also itinerant shearers and others, the boarding house operations gradually encroached onto the bank premises.
 In 1943 a dining room building was built directly adjacent to the living room and kitchen of the original residence.
 The manager and her family lived in the original residence and eventually some of Tancreds' more senior employees also lived in rooms in the original residence.